digilou/100-days-of-code/weekly-logs/week5.md

 **Today's Progress**: Started attempt an intermediate algorithm for FCC involving Object.keys() and Object.property.hasOwnProperty() with no solution yet.
 Created a clock for #dailycssimages Day 6 challenge.

 **Thoughts**: Love the CSS challenge, though I should be focusing more on JavaScript.
-Challenged my self to read more about objects and keys/values.
+However, I did learn more about animation and keyframes.
+Challenged myself to read more about objects and keys/values.
 Apparently ES2017 offers an Object.value() method, so..... maybe investigate more.

 **Link(s) to work**:
 * [Clock](http://codepen.io/digilou/full/YNQEOW/)